 The audit committee assists the board of directors in its oversight of the integrity of our financial statements and our compliance with legal and regulatory requirements and partnership policies and controls.
 The audit committee has the sole authority to retain and terminate our independent registered public accounting firm, approve all auditing services and related fees and the terms thereof performed by our independent registered public accounting firm.
 The audit committee is also responsible for confirming the independence and objectivity of our independent registered public accounting firm.
 Our independent registered public accounting firm has unrestricted access to the audit committee and our management, as necessary.
-The audit committee met four times during 2015.
+The audit committee met four times during 2016.
 The audit committee has adopted a charter, which is available on our website under the "corporate governance" section at http://ir.viperenergy.com.

-W. Wesley Perry, W. Duncan Kennedy and Rosalind Redfern Grover currently serve on the audit committee, and Mr. Perry serves as the chairman.
-The board or directors of our general partner has determined that each of W. Wesley Perry, W. Duncan Kennedy and Rosalind Redfern Grover meet the independence and experience standards established by NASDAQ and the Exchange Act and that Mr. Perry is an "audit committee financial expert" as defined under SEC rules.
+W. Wesley Perry and Rosalind Redfern Grover currently serve on the audit committee, and Mr. Perry serves as the chairman.
+The board or directors of our general partner has determined that each of W. Wesley Perry and Rosalind Redfern Grover meet the independence and experience standards established by NASDAQ and the Exchange Act and that Mr. Perry is an "audit committee financial expert" as defined under SEC rules.
+As discussed above under "-Director Independence," our general partner intends to fill the vacancy created by the resignation of the third independent director from the audit committee of our general partner within the cure period provided by NASDAQ.